o7q/KineticDamage/README.md

 ---

 # ⚙️ Configuration
 ### This is the default configuration file for KineticDamage.
-It contains an explanation for every configurable option and acts as the tutorial.
+It contains an explanation for every configurable option and acts as the guide.
 ```properties
 # KineticDamage config
 # Comment out 'version' with '#' if you do not want the config to regenerate on version change